-- 7.1 Members will use support services and resources provided by the Council only for Council business.
-Support services shall not be used for political or campaigning activity, or for private purposes. - 7.2 The Council provides support services to members only in designated areas (including stationery, IT facilities, printing, photo-copying, travel, transport and parking arrangement, etc.) to assist members in discharging their role as Members of the Council. - 7.3 Support services are provided to the Political Group Leaders by the Members' Services Section of the Democracy and Governance Manager Department Portfolio.
-Individual Departments Services may, in addition, provide support services to an Cabinet Member with Portfolio, Lead Members, Chairs of Scrutiny Committees and Panel Chairs.
+7.1 Members will use support services and resources provided by the Council only for Council business.
+Support services shall not be used for political or campaigning activity, or for private purposes.

+7.2 The Council provides support services to memberMembers only in designated areas (including stationery, IT facilities, printing, photo-copying, travel, transport and parking arrangement, etc.) to assist memberMembers in discharging their role as Members of the Council.

+7.3 Support services are provided to the Political Group Leaders by the Members' Services Section of the Democracy and Governance Manager DepartmentPortfolio.
+Individual Departments services may, in addition, provide support services to an Cabinet Member-with Portfolio, Lead Members, Chairs of Scrutiny-Committees and Panel Chairs.